anishrana2001/Kubernetes/17 NetworkPolicy/lab1.md

 ## Ensure that the new NetworkPolicy allows Pods in namespace core to connect to port 9000 of Pods in namespace orange.
 ## Further ensure that the new NetworkPolicy:
 ## ✑ does not allow access to Pods, which don't listen on port 9000
-## ✑ does not allow access from Pods, which are not in namespace
+## ✑ does not allow access from Pods, which are not in namespace core.

 # Solution: